-Spousal support was a regular part of a California divorce settlement agreement for a very long time.
-Many spouses gave up full-time employment after marriage to raise a family, and alimony was a way to minimize the financial consequences of divorce at a time when one spousae was the primary breadwinner.
+Spousal support has been a regular part of a California divorce settlement agreement for a very long time.
+Many spouses have given up full-time employment after marriage to raise a family, and alimony has been a way to minimize the financial consequences of divorce at a time when one spouse was the primary breadwinner.

-Although it’s not as common as it used to be, California courts can and will still order spousal support when appropriate, so that a lower-income spouse can maintain their pre-divorce lifestyle until they get the skills or training needed to do so on their own.
-Men can also apply for alimony, although the majority of those requesting it continue to be women.
+Although it is not as common as it used to be, California courts can and will still order spousal support when appropriate, so that a lower-income spouse can maintain their pre-divorce lifestyle until they acquire the skills or training needed to do so on their own.
+Men can also apply for alimony, although the majority of those requesting it are still women.

 As San Diego divorce lawyers, we’re often asked how long spousal support payments last in CA. Although every divorce is different, there are a few common factors that courts take into account when determining the duration of an alimony award.